 The Crested Butte Rec Path connects the town of Crested Butte to Mt.
-Crested Butte in a little over 4 miles, and currently ends at Marcellina Lane in Mt.
-Crested Butte.
+Crested Butte in a little over 4 miles.
 The path gets steep at the base of Mt.
-Crested Butte, leading to more challenging hiking and biking.
+Crested Butte, leading to more challenging walking and biking.
 Ride it up get to the base area of the mountain, ride to the Snodgrass trailhead, cruise down to the Slate River, or into town to head to Elk Ave.
 The Rec Path is beautiful, surrounded by wildflowers in the summer, and accessible for nordic skiing in the winter months.
 Dogs must be leashed up at all times.

 |Highlights:||Mountain Views, Wildflowers, Town Transportation|